selinaZitrone/R_AskQuestions/README.md

 does not support syntax highlighting and does not include plots but it ensures that all the output of your code is included.

-So a concrete examples would be:
+So a concrete example would be:

 ``` r
 # This includes the session info and does not show the rendered reprex locally